+I think all of us teachers can agree about the importance of building relationships with students (kids first, teaching second, right?).
 Recently, I’ve also been thinking about how important it is that we build relationships with our students’ parents.
 I truly believe that teachers and parents are partners in a child’s education.
 I’ve been fortunate enough to teach many sets of siblings, and getting to know them and their parents as a family has been really amazing.
 And I know that putting in the time to build that relationship benefits all of us.

 Parents and guardians want to know that you care about their child.
 That should come first before asking for volunteers or donations of items on your back-to-school wishlist.
-If you establish that your priority is getting to know and teaching their child, they’ll feel comfortable that they’re leaving their child in good hands.
+If you establish that their child is your priority, they’ll feel comfortable that they’re leaving their child in good hands.

-Call home the first week.
 This is a super easy way to hit all the above suggestions and start building that partnership between school and home.
-I like to make 4 or 5 calls a day so it’s not overwhelming.
+I break up my class list into a few calls a day so it’s not overwhelming.
 I usually tell parents about what we’re doing those first few days, share an anecdote about their child, and give them an opportunity to ask questions.

-Be proactive.
 I find it best to address concerns well before the issue escalates.
 You can set up a parent-teacher meeting so that everyone can work together to form a plan.
 If you’re a new teacher, I recommend practicing how to discuss your observations without judgment and making sure that you have some resources ready to share.

-There are sooo many ways to conduct these.
+There are sooo many ways to conduct parent-teacher meetings.
 However you run yours, be sure to include both “glows” and “grows” and leave the conference on a positive note.
 If either you or the students’ parents have personal or academic concerns, you’ll want to decide on clear next steps before the meeting ends.

-Follow through.
 Start strong and finish strong!
 If you set up a behavior plan during a parent-teacher conference, make sure you stick it.
 Let parents know that you’re committed to their child’s education through that last day of school and beyond.

 Wow, that turned out to be a pretty long list!
 I hope you found some good reminders here, or even some new ideas, that will help you get started building parent-teacher relationships on Day 1.